helidon-io/helidon/integrations/microstream/README.md

 ## helidon-integrations-microstream-cache

-Adds basic support for the Microstream JCache implementation
+Adds basic support for the MicroStream JCache implementation

 ### Prerequisites